intercom/minicom-public/README.md

 🥳 If those worked, well done!
 You're all set for the interview!

-🤔 If not, please let us know ahead of the interview.
+🤔 **If you can't get it working, please let us know ahead of the interview ASAP**.
 We want to make sure you have it all set up before the interview day.

 ## Installation